leu/scrawler/README.md

 # scrawler
-the scrawler is the (temporary?) name of this keyboard
+the scrawler is the name of this keyboard

 this repo contains all my notes, pcb designs, and cad files for 3d print for the scrawler